 One of the obvious things that you will need if you wish to use a message queue is a broker that can handle the messages.
 This will be a central piece of software that your services will communicate through.
 This has some negative and positive consequences.
 On the positive side your services will only need to know the broker and none of the other services.
 Which can make the communication more simple, as you have a centralised place to look for what is going on.
 It also further decouples the services.
 However the downside is that this piece of software needs to be upgraded from time to time.
 All software has to be upgraded but if this upgrade fails on your broker you are in for some trouble.

 Loadbalancing is different between broker implementations.
 But most brokers are able to loadbalance.
 The consumers of queues request messages and are given some by the broker, so the broker distributes the messages.
-This loadbalances so that the fastest consumer gets the most messages.
+This creates load balancing, so that the fastest consumer gets the most messages.
 As mentioned this is often built into the broker - at least in modern message queues.

 Persistence and publish/subscribe

 If you are practicing microservices and running web services you may also have long chains of web requests.
-If one of these fail a response has to be sent all the way back to the original requester - as the requester is waiting for a response.
+If one of these fails, a response has to be sent all the way back to the original requester - as the requester is waiting for a response.
 For message queues this can be avoided using publish/Subscribe.
-Services using a message queue system picks up their messages at their own chosen speed.
+Services using a message queue system pick up their messages at their own chosen speed.
 The requester sending this message is not waiting around for a response from a downstream service.
-The requester (perhaps) only wait for an acknowledgement from the broker that, it has received it.
+The requester (perhaps) only waits for an acknowledgement from the broker that it has received it.